THORACIC SKELETON ANATOMY

 Costal cartilages showing hyaline cartilage connecting ribs to sternum providing flexibility to thoracic wall

-• Hyaline cartilage connecting ribs to the sternum or each other
+• Hyaline cartilage connecting your ribs to your sternum or each other

-• Provides flexibility to the thoracic wall for respiration
+• Provides flexibility to your thoracic wall for respiration

 Intercostal Spaces